daiyabarus/geocell/README.md

 ### 1. **OpenStreetMap**
    - **URL:** `https://tile.openstreetmap.org/{z}/{x}/{y}.png`
-   - **Description:** OpenStreetMap (OSM) is a free, editable map of the world, created and maintained by a community of mappers.
+   OpenStreetMap (OSM) is a free, editable map of the world, created and maintained by a community of mappers.
 It's known for its high quality and up-to-date geographical data.
 The OSM tile option provides a standard street map view, which is suitable for a wide range of geospatial visualization tasks.
 It's open-source and doesn't require any API keys or usage restrictions.

 ### 2. **Google Hybrid**
    - **URL:** `https://mt1.google.com/vt/lyrs=y&x={x}&y={y}&z={z}`
-   - **Description:** The Google Hybrid tile combines both satellite imagery and road data, giving a comprehensive view that includes both natural features and man-made infrastructure.
+   The Google Hybrid tile combines both satellite imagery and road data, giving a comprehensive view that includes both natural features and man-made infrastructure.
 This tile is useful for visualizations where both geographical context and infrastructure details are important.
 The Google Hybrid tile provides a rich and detailed map view, but it typically requires API access and may have usage limits depending on the terms of service.

 ## Class Structure and Functionality